-If a student fails the preliminary examination before being admitted to candidacy, a re-examination may be offered by the student's supervisory committee or other relevant decision-making body within each department or unit, per that department's or unit's doctoral student handbook.
+If a student fails the preliminary examination before being admitted to candidacy, then the student is ineligible to continue in the degree program unless a re-examination of the preliminary examination is offered by the student's supervisory committee or other relevant decision-making body within each department or unit, per that department or unit's doctoral student handbook.
 The Academic Dean's office should be notified of the outcome of any preliminary exam attempt.

-Students can take the preliminary examination for admission to candidacy only two times.
+Students can take the preliminary examination for admission to candidacy a maximum of only two times.
 A second failure on the preliminary exam makes the student ineligible to continue in the degree program.
 The second attempt at the preliminary exam shall occur no sooner than six full class weeks after the results of the first attempt are shared with the student.
 For the purpose of this policy, a "full class week" is defined as a week with five days during which classes are held at FSU.
-Students must be registered separately for their first and second attempt, if necessary within the same semester, and must receive either a "pass" or a "fail" grade for each attempt.
+Students must be registered separately for their first and second attempt, if necessary, within the same semester, and must receive either a "pass" or a "fail" grade for each attempt.

-An exception request regarding the timing of the re-examination can be submitted for consideration to the

-Academic Dean's Office by either the student or the supervisory committee.
+An exception request regarding the timing of the re-examination can be submitted for consideration to the Academic Dean's Office by either the student or the supervisory committee.
 Students who allege that academic regulations and/or procedures were improperly applied for the re-examination of their preliminary exam may have their grievances addressed through the general academic appeals process.
-The full preliminary exam policy as listed here must be added to all doctoral student handbooks.